Dorsal tegmental nucleus

-The dorsal tegmental nucleus (DTN), also known as dorsal tegmental nucleus of Gudden (DTg), is a group of neurons located in the brain stem, which are involved in spatial navigation and orientation.
+The dorsal tegmental nucleus (DTN), also known as dorsal tegmental nucleus of Gudden, is a group of neurons located in the brainstem, which are involved in spatial navigation and orientation.

 Anatomy

 The dorsal tegmental nucleus is located in the brain stem near the midline.
 Two nuclei exist in both hemispheres.
 The DTN is generally subdivided into four parts called partes centralis, ventromedialis, anterior, and posterior.

 DTN contains a dense population of GABAergic cells.
 In the rat, few also express calbindin (CB) or calretinin (CR).
 Many of the DTN GABAergic cells do express parvalbumin (PV) with the densest expression in the pars ventralis portion.
 DTN neurons in rats contain small number of neuropeptide Y positive (NPY) neurons implicating a role in hunger and feeding.
 In rats, the DTN contains a small number of enkephalin, substance p, and glutamatergic neurons which project to mammillary.